 What is Yizkor?

-We each may mourn different people.
-Each of us has our personal experience of loss that is uniquely our own.
-Yet by standing together in this moment, we are reminded that others also feel the pain of loss.
-We are made aware that others also experience the emptiness we face.
-In our private grief we are pushed to remember the universal roots of our own emotions.
-Loss is an experience that binds humanity together.
+There is something powerful in this duality.
+Each of us mourns different people, and each of us carries a loss that is uniquely our own.
+Yet by standing together during Yizkor, we are reminded that we are not alone.
+Others, too, know the pain of loss.
+Others, too, experience the emptiness that grief can bring.
+In our most personal moments of mourning, we are gently reminded of the shared human roots of these emotions.
+Loss is an experience that binds us together.

-We each may mourn different people.
-Each of us has our personal experience of loss that is uniquely our own.
-Yet by standing together in this moment, we are reminded that others also feel the pain of loss.
-We are made aware that others also experience the emptiness we face.
-In our private grief we are pushed to remember the universal roots of our own emotions.
-Loss is an experience that binds humanity together.
+There is something powerful in this duality.
+Each of us mourns different people, and each of us carries a loss that is uniquely our own.
+Yet by standing together during Yizkor, we are reminded that we are not alone.
+Others, too, know the pain of loss.
+Others, too, experience the emptiness that grief can bring.
+In our most personal moments of mourning, we are gently reminded of the shared human roots of these emotions.
+Loss is an experience that binds us together.

 When Is Yizkor Recited?